GPII/gpii-grunt-lint-all/README.md

 | stylelint                  | Check the formatting of CSS or SCSS files. | [grunt-stylelint](https://github.com/wikimedia/grunt-stylelint) |

-Please note that many of the above checks use our standard ESLint configuration, which is available in the [eslint-config-fluid](https://github.com/fluid-project/eslint-config-fluid).
+Please note that many of the above checks use our standard ESLint configuration, which is available in the [eslint-config-fluid](https://github.com/fluid-project/eslint-config-fluid) package.
 You will need to follow the installation instructions in that package before you run many of the above checks.

+The stylelint check uses our standard Stylelint configuration which is available in the [stylelint-config-fluid](https://github.com/fluid-project/stylelint-config-fluid) package.
+You will need to follow the installation instructions in that package before you run the stylelint check against CSS or SCSS files.

 ### Customizing Configurations